-In each set, Stimuli 4, 7, 15, 13, and 5 composed the training stimuli for Category A, and stimuli 12, 2, 14, and 10 the training stimuli for Category B. The remaining Stimuli (i.e., 1, 3, 6, 8, 9, 11, 16) are the transfer stimuli.
-Participants initially learned from the nine training stimuli, where they were provided feedback.
-After engaging in an interpolated activity, they classified all 16 training and transfer stimuli, this time without feedback.
-After obtaining the human learning data and the predictions from the context model, \citeA{medin1978context} compared the predicted probabilities generated by the context model for Stimulus 4 and 7.
+\citeA{medin1978context} proposed the exemplar (i.e., context) model of classification and evaluated it in an artificial category learning experiment with two sets of 16 stimuli that differ on four binary dimensions, and in particular, \textit{color \{red, blue\}}, \textit{form \{triangle, circle\}}, \textit{size of each component \{large, small\}}, and \textit{number of components \{1, 2\}} for geometric stimuli.
+Stimuli 4, 5, 7, 13, and 15 composed the training stimuli for Category A, and stimuli 2, 10, 12, and 14 the training stimuli for Category B. The remaining Stimuli (i.e., 1, 3, 6, 8, 9, 11, 16) were the transfer stimuli.
+Participants initially learned the nine training stimuli and were provided feedback.
+After engaging in an interpolated activity, they classified all 16 training and transfer stimuli, this time without feedback. \citeA{medin1978context} compared the predicted probabilities generated by the exemplar model for Stimulus 4 and 7.
 The purpose was to infer whether people learned more prototype-like or more exemplar-like representations.
-A higher predicted probability for Stimulus 4 would suggest a closer alignment with the prototypes due to its resemblance to the prototype stimulus for category A, Stimulus 1 (i.e., (1, 1, 1, 1)).
-Conversely, a higher predicted probability for Stimulus 7 would indicate greater alignment with exemplar representations as it shares greater resemblance with more stimuli of the same category A than with the stimuli of the other category B.
+A higher predicted Category A probability for Stimulus 4 would suggest a closer alignment with the prototype model due to its greater resemblance to the prototype stimulus for Category A, Stimulus 1 (i.e., (1, 1, 1, 1)).
+By contrast, a higher predicted probability for Stimulus 7 would indicate greater alignment with exemplar representations as it is more similar to the individual stimuli of Category A than the individual stimuli of Category B.